 The notification of any suspicion related to financial irregularities must be written in the 'Form for reporting cases of suspected irregularities regarding the management of grants, misuse, fraud or corruption' (annex 4).
 The initiation of an extraordinary or special audit shall always be reported using the same format.
-The Administrative Partner must systematically monitor and follow-up on any reports.
+The Administrative Partner must systematically monitor and follow-up on any case of suspicion.
+As a principle, the DMFA expects the organisation to also report cases of illegal activity to relevant local authorities (Police, Civil courts etc.) and pursue these matters - as a minimum until funds are recovered or all feasible endeavours for retrieving funds are applied.